enspiral-dev-academy/rocking-the-boat/posts/04-typed-html.md

 import * as elements from "typed-html";

 function Input(attributes: Attributes, value: string) {
   return <input {...attributes} value={value} type="text" class="bg-red-400" />;
 }
 ```

-You can also use the terniray operator to conditionally show and hide stuff just like how it's done it React and I'll leave this as an exercise for you
+You can also use the ternary operator to conditionally show and hide stuff just like how it's done it React and I'll leave this as an exercise for you

 Check out [dreamfest](https://github.com/dev-academy-challenges/challenges/tree/typed-html/packages/dreamfest-solution) and see a full working solution